thefonso/docler_css_talk/epic_css_workshop.md

 ##Exercise

-Download a copy of the first ever web page and link normalize.css to it...let's see what happens.
+Download a copy of the first ever web page and link normalize.css to it...let's see what happens. (note: first\_ever\_web\_page.htm and normaize.css are included in this repo)

 ###( end PART 2 - next up ...)